Client Problem / Background

 Miniotec provides the world’s only 6-in-1 sensor (integrated triaxial wireless accelerometer, wireless temperature sensor (measures surface temperature), magnetic flux, RPM (speed) extraction, acoustic (inaudible range) and humidity) with fully automated anomaly detection, failure mode classification and remaining useful life determination (RUL) using sophisticated machine learning and signal processing algorithms.

 Currently technicians / engineers do manual vibration monitoring to inspect these pulleys on a 32-day PMI rotation.
 If it was not for the autonomous ‘24/7-365’ nature of the high data quality collected and analysed through this new wireless vibration monitoring system, the ‘unbalance’ issue may not have been detected before the issue escalated as the regular monthly inspection was not due for approximately another 27 days.

 If the issue was not detected by the IIoT sensor and action taken, the potential operational loss (production and repair) that could have resulted by a failure to the Bearing offered a Return on Investment of 20X (Client figures).

 The ROI has already been recovered.
 The issue was detected within 30 days of sensor installation.

-The wireless IIOT sensors prevented a catastrophic failure and performed as designed and intended, saving the Client a considerable amount of time and money from equipment replacement and loss of production revenue.
+In this case where the sensor detects a bearing issue, the wireless IIOT sensors prevented a catastrophic failure and performed as designed and intended, saving the Client a considerable amount of time and money from equipment replacement and loss of production revenue.

 Talk to us about how Miniotec can support your operations and provide a step change to your asset management approach.